Keepup Store Docs

 Authentication

 The API key however, is to be kept secret.
-If for any reason you believe your API key has been compromised or you wish to reset your API key, you can do so from the business settings page.
+If for any reason you believe your API key has been compromised or you wish to reset your API key, you can do so from the page.

 Secure your API key